 Denver Green Chili is a regional specialty and is found all along the Colorado Front Range.
 This Denver Green Chili, my secret family recipe, made in the classic Denver style, is a secret no more.
 Rich and silky, just thick enough to smother a burrito and gently pool, it has just the right amount of heat.
 Enough to catch your interest, to be sure, but not enough to cause any true distress.
 Just marvelous flavor that will tickle your tongue, then wrap around and settle a bit toward the back of the throat.

 I just love this Green Chili, and so has everyone I’ve ever served it to.
 If I were dying, this Denver Green Chili would be my last request.
 And it might very well revive me, it’s that good.
 Then I’d request it the next time!
 (Although I would urge you not to wait that long to make it!)
-Before we go any further, just to clarify for anyone that’s not familiar with Green Chili and/or green chile and might be confused with the different ways I spell chile/chili, Chili with an I is the finished dish, which is kind of like a gravy or sauce-like stew, Green Chili; Chile with an E is the vegetable its made from, green chile.
+Before we go any further, just to clarify for anyone that’s not familiar with Green Chili and/or green chile and might be confused with the different ways I spell chile/chili, Chili with an “I” is the finished dish, which is kind of like a gravy or sauce-like stew, Green Chili; Chile with an “E” is the vegetable its made from, green chile.

 About Denver Green Chili:

 My Denver Green Chili – it’s going to cause cravings, maybe even withdrawal symptoms if you don’t eat it on a regular basis.
-Originally developed when I lived in the Mile Hi City, I’ve refined it over the 30 plus years I’ve been making it.
+Originally developed when I lived in the Mile Hi City, I’ve refined it over the 40 plus years I’ve been making it.
 See, I couldn’t seem to find this style of Green Chili anywhere after moving to the Twin Cities so of course, I had to perfect my own.
-I also for years couldn’t find any green chiles to use except those tiny cans, and since I like my chili hot, you’ll find more than a few little touches to up the flavor.
+Also for years couldn’t find any green chiles to use except those tiny cans, and since I like my chili hot, you’ll find more than a few little touches to up the flavor.